 If in the future new User Stories appear (they will), all you will have to do is to add them to the backlog, placing them according to their relative priority compared to the rest of the stories; and save a day during the sprint to conduct the Backlog Refinement Meeting, when the new stories will be estimated.
 The most important task of the Product Owner (that would be your role in Scrum) is to keep the backlog updated, estimated and prioritized, in order to make it useful to predict release dates.

 2.3.
 Keep effort-based estimates time-independent

-Even though in Agile Methodologies time estimates are usually replaced by effort points (using scales such as Fibonacci or t-shirt sizes), some managers simply establish a link from those points or sizes to “their equivalent” in time, and they usually do that publicly, which means that everybody goes back to time estimates; thus ruining the whole thing again and making developers hate agile too (even though what they hate is a bad implementation of agile methodologies).
+Even though agile implementations usually replace time estimates by effort points (using scales such as Fibonacci or t-shirt sizes), some managers simply establish a link from those points or sizes to “their equivalent” in time.
+They usually do that publicly, which means that everybody goes back to time estimates, thus ruining the whole thing again and making developers hate agile too (even though what they hate is a bad implementation of agile frameworks).
 The key of using an effort-based system for story points is precisely to keep estimates separated from time.
 The relative “effort” of a task is a much easier concept to analyze for developers, especially when comparing the different User Stories of a project.

 2.4.
 In the first few sprints Team Velocity and Capacity are yet unknown